BC Crown Counsel Policy Manual

 This service is designed to assist the general public in finding the appropriate lawyer.
-The lawyer will provide up to a half hour consultation for $25 (plus tax).
-This interview is to find out whether or not the caller has a legal problem.
-If both parties agree to proceed with services, then they may do so at the lawyer’s regular fee.
 Provided by the BC Branch of the Canadian Bar Association.

 LSS provides a wide variety of publications, including information related to abuse, family violence, and women.

 Access publications written by the People’s Law School of BC.

 Police-reported sexual assaults in Canada before and after #MeToo, 2016 and 2017

 Rotenberg, C. & Cotter, A. (2018).
 Statistics Canada.